Migration myth-busting

 Migration Myth-Busting draws on the community engagement methodology developed in the AHRC-funded project Post-Socialist Britain, and in particular the idea of conviviality (“living with difference”).

-The project team have received follow-on funding from the QR Participatory Research Fund co-produce migration myth-busting briefings.
-The project was initiated by and is co-designed and co-delivered with the Migrants and Refugees Organising (MaRO) team within Citizens UK.
+The project team received follow-on funding from the QR Participatory Research Fund to co-produce a migration myth-busting toolkit that can be used by community leaders for myth-busting briefings.
+The project was initiated by, and co-designed and co-delivered with the Migrant and Refugee Organising (MaRO) team within Citizens UK.

-Migration Myth-Busting draws on the community engagement methodology developed in the AHRC-funded project Post-Socialist Britain, and in particular the idea of conviviality (“living with difference”).
+Migration Myth-Busting draws in particular on the idea of conviviality (“living with difference”).
 We want to avoid the common pitfalls of ‘myth-busting’ - which can risk reinforcing the myths it seeks to dispel – and design an inclusive and positive approach based on sharing experiences and stories across communities.

-The project is divided into two key phases, plus evaluation and delivery of outputs:
+The project was divided into two key phases:

 Phase 1: Participatory study and Capacity Building (Jan-March 2025)

-1) Two 2-hour online Community Engagement (CE) Studios.
-These will bring community leaders together to identify migration myths circulating in their communities, brainstorm ideas about how myth-busting could best function in those communities, and provide initial reflections on the delivery of the briefings.
+1) Online Community Engagement (CE) Studio, that brought together Citizens UK leaders to identify migration myths circulating in their communities, brainstorm ideas about how myth-busting could best function in those communities, and provide initial reflections on the delivery of the briefings.

-2) Two half-day workshops (one online, one in-person) with community leaders to: a) co-design a flexible myth-busting toolkit that can be adapted for different community groups; b) develop the skills of community leaders to deliver myth-busting briefings
+2) Workshops with community leaders to: a) co-design a flexible myth-busting toolkit that can be adapted for different community groups; b) develop the skills of community leaders to deliver myth-busting briefings

 Phase 2: Participatory action - Community Forums (April-June 2025)